by Seven Mini Parts

 Using a Rear Sway Bar to Reduce Understeer

 Seven’s Service Shop Manager

-For a more aggressive approach, we recommend the solid 5/8” rear bar made by KAD, part number KADARB9219.
-This is the sway bar widely used on vintage race Minis and in the very competitive “Mini Miglia” series in the U.K.
+For a more aggressive approach, we recommend the KAD "historic" rear sway bars, such as the .625" KAD1013207.
+This variety of sway bar is widely used on vintage race Minis and in the very competitive “Mini Miglia” series in the U.K.

 To see this article in PDF format, please click here.

 Questions or comments about this article?
 Please don't hesitate to contact our Classic Mini experts!